 Funds raised through the One Man Shoot will be used to support Dr. Sartor’s ongoing research initiatives and Tulane’s Prostate Cancer Research Program.

 Tulane Cancer Center provides cancer prevention, diagnosis, treatment, and rehabilitation with an emphasis on convenience for our patients and their families and with a team approach to comprehensive prostate cancer care.
-Our world-class program spans the full spectrum of prostate cancer care – from basic and clinical research to cancer screening and prevention to early detection and diagnosis to the latest treatment options and rehabilitation.
-Working alongside Dr. Sartor, Tulane’s Prostate Cancer Team includes other world-class clinicians, plus laboratory scientists who study cancer at the molecular level.
+Our program spans the full spectrum of prostate cancer care – from basic and clinical research to cancer screening and prevention to early detection and diagnosis to the latest treatment options and rehabilitation.
+Working along-side Dr. Sartor, Tulane’s Prostate Cancer Team includes other world-class clinicians, plus laboratory scientists who study cancer at the molecular level.
 The ultimate goal is to explore new avenues in the hopes of better understanding cancer and how to cure it.

 Dr. Sartor and his team are involved in a wide variety of clinical trials covering both translational issues and advanced treatments.
 They currently have about 24 protocols open and accruing patients at Tulane.
 In some of these trials he holds a national leadership position.
 The VISION trial, an international randomized phase III clinical trial for selected patients with metastatic castration-resistant prostate cancer (mCRPC), is one of these.
 Dr. Sartor was co-principal investigator on the trial sponsored by Novartis, along with Bernd Krause, MD, of Germany’s Rostock University Medical Center, and he was the lead author on the New England Journal of Medicine publication that reported on the trial, published June 23, 2021.
 This was covered in The NY Times, given the significance of the findings.